usd-comp230/usd-comp230.github.io/pa2/index.md

 You are free to use all of the following resources:

-- Code from this PA writeup
+- Code from this PSA writeup
 - Code from lecture
-- Code from discussion
-- Code posted on the course web site and linked resources
+- Code posted on Canvas and linked resources
-- Code from your past PAs
+- Code from your past PSAs
-- Code that was public on Piazza before the PA was released
+- Code that was public on CampusWire before the PSA was released
 - Code or ideas from the official Java documentation

 We encourage you to make heavy use of these resources!
 Much of these are linked